 There are many ways to reach or attain a goal, choosing the path that will bring you the most joy in the process is what true living is all about.
 If the end result is going to be the same, it is in how you get there that will really count.
-So decide what seeds you are going to plant by visualizing your endgame, be sure what you are planting can withstand your potential elements and know that when they do fully bloom you may in a new place and time (or in my case thyme), and live.
+So decide what seeds you are going to plant by visualizing your endgame, be sure what you are planting can withstand your potential elements and know that when they do fully bloom you may be in a new place and time (or in my case thyme) – and live.

 No matter what your dream is, it is sure to require patience.
 The greatest gifts are those that transpire everywhere else in your life once your hardy seeds are planted.

 A few years ago I learned this first-hand when I had the option of either waiting two months for a company to re-sod a patch of lawn or plant seeds.
 Of course I was too impatient to wait for re-sodding, so I planted seeds.
 I waited in excited and joyful anticipation each day as I watered and literally watched the grass grow, which, in the end, took longer than two months.
 This analogy could pretty much sum up my entire life.
 Once you plant your seeds, do your part in keeping them nurtured, have gratitude for the elements of assistance and adversity, and let the growth itself bring you joy and fill you up so that you can take that into other areas of your life.